Work Based Learning

 Module - Semester 1 & 2

-- Critically assess the rationale, the methods used and any consequences of the work-based learning activity
+- Critically evaluate the current policies and/or evidence-based practice for the development of the work-based learning activity